SAP/ui5-language-assistant/packages/language-server/test/manual_tests/filterBar_attribute_handling.md

     </f:header>
 ```

-3. Find element `<f:content>` in the file, remove its child element and place the following snippet instead:
+3. Find element `<f:content>` in the file and place the following snippet as its child element:

 ```XML
     <macros:Table filterBar="" />
 ```

-4. Place cursor in `filterBar` attribute value position and trigger code completion.
+4. Place the cursor at the position of the `filterBar` attribute value and trigger code completion.
 5. Observe `FilterBar1` is offered.
 Choose it and press `Enter`.
 Observe no error messages are shown for the attribute value.

 ### **Step 2**: Validation of filterBar attribute